-Winter is a festive time of year, but it also comes with an increase in people visiting the emergency department.
+Winter is a fun time of year, but it also comes with an increase in people visiting the emergency department.
 In this extraordinary year, our health facilities continue to be safe places for patients.
 For critical, life-threatening conditions, please call 9-1-1 or go to the nearest emergency department.
-For other non-life-threatening matters, there are a number of options to seek care during the holiday season.
+For other non-life-threatening matters, there are a number of options to seek care during the winter season.

 Staff are prepared and have protocols in place to ensure any patient that comes to the hospital with COVID-19 symptoms poses a limited risk to others.